RCIC-UCI-Public/website-rcic/docs/source/help/faq.rst

 Can I grant access to my CRSP storage to others at UCI?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Yes.
-Under your control, you can add people (by the UCINetID)
+Under your control, you can add people (by the UCInetID)
 to have read, write or read/write access to your storage.

 Can I grant access to my storage to others outside of UCI?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You will need to sponsor a UCINetID for your external collaborators.
+You will need to sponsor a UCInetID for your external collaborators.
 They will then be able to access CRSP using normal mechanisms.
 Please see :ref:`access`.